 Potatoes stored like this can last all winter.
 But you do need to check them own a regular basis.
 Open the clamp and check for any potatoes that are showing signs of rot.
 If you find them, dispose of them asap.
 The saying is that one bad apple can spoil the barrel.
 With potatoes they spoil a whole clamp very quickly.
 So check at least once a month.

 Potatoes aren’t the only veg that can be clamped.
 Any root crop such as swede, turnips or mangels can be clamped and a century or so ago this was common practice on dairy farms.
 The roots became winter feed for cattle.

-Cow cabbages were also clamped. forget the size of cabbage we grow today, they were huge.
+Cow cabbages were also clamped.
+Forget the size of cabbage we grow today, these were huge.
 Averaging 50lb in weight these were the monsters of the cabbage world.
 They were prepared by removing the loose outer leaves which left a cannonball of cabbage for the clamp.
-One downside of feeding cabbage and roots to cows is the the milk is tainted when too much is consumed by the cow.
+One downside of feeding cabbage and roots to cows is that the milk is tainted when too much is consumed by the cow.
 Milk tasting of cabbage is not pleasant!